crysalead-js/dom-layer/README.md

 raf(tick);
 ```

-Be careful that this kind of rendering loop is time consuming and will quickly become an issue when the rendering time will exceed a specific threshold.
+Be careful, this kind of rendering loop is time consuming and will quickly become an issue when the rendering time exceed a specific threshold.